martinResearch/xarray/doc/io.rst

 Zipped json + npy files
 ------

-This format consists in a zip file that contains numpy binary npy files containing the values and a json file containing the `DataArray` or `Dataset` descriptions.
+This format consists in a zip file that contains numpy binary **npy** files containing the array values and a single **json** file containing the `DataArray` or `Dataset` descriptions.
-The resulting files are similar to nump npz files but with an additional json file called *DataArray.json* when saving `DataArray` objects and *Dataset.json* when saving `Datasets`.
+The resulting files are similar to nump npz files but with an additional json file called *DataArray.json* when saving `~xarray.DataArray` objects and *Dataset.json* when saving `~xarray.Dataset` objects.
-One can load the data from the zipped files with numpy.load function but in that case one gets a dictionnay of numpy arrays instead of a `~xarray.Dataset` object.
+One can load the data from the zipped files with numpy.load function but in that case one gets a dictionnay of numpy arrays instead of a `~xarray.DataArray` or `~xarray.Dataset` object.
 For example when doing

 .. ipython:: python